bigjohnson/ParallelPortWithPythonAndWindowsIn2026/README.md

 In last century the standards addresses were 0x378 for LPT1, 0x278 for LPT2, but with new processors with more address space today all changed.

+### You must download the InpOut32 library from https://www.highrez.co.uk and add it to the Paralle Port Tester se the image abowe.

 [InpOutx64](https://www.highrez.co.uk/Downloads/InpOut32/default.htm)

 ![inpout64](img/inpout64.png)